ajoshiusc/bfp/docs/README.md

 ## Statistical analysis pipelines
 The statistical analysis pipelines are available in src/stats directory as [Jupyter](https://jupyter-notebook-beginner-guide.readthedocs.io) notebooks.
 The usage and documentations for them is embedded in the jupyter notebooks.
 These pipelines are written in python.

+group_diff_pipeline.ipynb is the group difference pipeline. regression_pipeline.ipynb is the regression pipeline.